ProfessionalWiki/ExternalContent/README.md

 Both `#embed` and `#bitbucket` can be customized with these parameters:

 * `lang`: (Optional) One of the [supported languages].
 Only necessary if the language is not detected from the file extension.
-* `line`: (Optional) Show line numbers.
+* `lineNumbers`: (Optional) Show line numbers.
-* `specificLines`: (Optional) Show only specific lines.
+* `lines`: (Optional) Show only specific lines.
 Can be a single line number or a range separated with a hyphen (-).
 Multiple line numbers or ranges can be separated by commas.
 * `render`: (Optional) render Markdown (this is the default behavior, unless `$wgExternalContentRenderMarkdownByDefault` is changed)

 Examples: